mayurgaud/react-test/README.md

 ## Task Completed
 1. Build a small react app
 2. Show a (filterable) list of IATI transactions.

-## Task Pending
-1. Virtual scroll using React-virtualized.
+3. Infinite scroll using React-virtualized.

 ## Project setup